-Looking back at the history of diamond necklaces, which dates back approximately 150 year, we can see that these luxurious pieces were worn almost exclusively by royals and the upper class of society.
-Rumour has it that a king of Hungary, who is thought to be Andrew I, had rough diamonds placed in his wife’s crow.
+Looking back at the history of diamond necklaces, which dates back approximately 150 years, we can see that these luxurious pieces were worn almost exclusively by royals and the upper class of society.
+Rumour has it that a king of Hungary, who is thought to be Andrew I, had rough diamonds placed in his wife’s crown.
 Diamonds were highly valued then, just as they are today and are still sought after by royalty and those that want to add a bit of sparkle to their lives.
 Because diamonds were cut without much precision back in the day, they would set a diamond over a piece of silver to create the illusion that the diamond was sparkling.
 Setting a stone like this obviously meant that the options for setting were rather limited.
-With diamond cutters refining the art of of cutting diamonds to show their brilliance.
+With diamond cutters refining the art of cutting diamonds to show their brilliance, many different settings can now be used.

 Pendants are usually simple in design, but still very eye catching, the perfect addition to your costume jewelry to complete your look.
 Whether you are going for a simplistic feel or a bold and more extravagant presence, a diamond pendant will never let you down.